SRGSSR/srgmediaplayer-android/srgmediaplayer-service/README.md

 === Service ===

-This idea here is to have a way to encapsulate an srgmediaplayer in a Service.
+Encapsulate an srgmediaplayer in a Service.
-The current implementation proposes a clean API but the internals use an old AAC / MP3 player not yet using the srgmediaplayer module.
+- Handles notification with metadata and images
+- player lifecycle
+- change of item
+- remote control

+A delegate can be injected to create and configure a media player delegate specific for a given media identifier.